olark/lightningjs/README.md

 This calls the `fireWarningShot` method on our API.
 At some point, we decide to return a value to our customers that indicates whether the warning shot was seen.
+We also decide to throw exceptions in cases where the warning shot failed.
-Since LightningJS already implements a [promise API](http://wiki.commonjs.org/wiki/Promises/A), we can use the `.then(fulfillmentCallback, errorCallback)` method on this call:
+Since LightningJS already implements a [promise API](http://wiki.commonjs.org/wiki/Promises/A), we can use the `.then(fulfillmentCallback, errorCallback)` method to handle return values and exceptions:

-    piratelib("fireWarningShot", {direction: "starboard"}).then(function(didSee) {
-        if (!didSee) {
-            // arrr, those landlubbers didn't see our warning shot...we're no
-            // scallywags, so run another shot across the bow piratelib("fireWarningShot", {direction: "starboard"});
-        }
-    })

-Finally, we might expose some error handling to our customers for exceptional cases:

     piratelib("fireWarningShot", {direction: "starboard"}).then(function(didSee) {
         if (!didSee) {